 The Courthouse has been in existence for almost 150 years, but the “new” courthouse garden wasn't established until 1988.
 Previously, the courthouse garden consisted of an expansive flat lawn, a few trees, some shrubbery, which was trimmed up like large half spheres at the corners of the building and a nice wrought iron fence to neatly contain everything.
 Find out how the garden has changed.

 On those hot steamy Maryland summer days you don't need to drive all the way to the ocean.
-Head to the cool waters of Rocky Point Park or Oregon Ridge Beach.
-Admission is affordable and they're just minutes away.
+Head to the cool waters of Rocky Point Park and Beach.
+Admission is affordable and just minutes away.

 2200 Rocky Point Road (21221)